chaiNNer-org/chaiNNer/src/common/types/type-system.md

 Structure types are only equivalent if their names are the same and all their fields are equivalent.
 This means that each structure type definitions creates a new type of structure types.

+### Generics

+Each structure type is generic over all its field types.

 ### Set representation

+This is only important for the implementation and theory behind the type system.
+Users can ignore this section.

 Internally, structure types are represented as a tuple `(name, field_1, field_2, ..., field_n)`.